jorgebucaran/hyperawesome/README.md

 * [Deployable](https://github.com/lukejacksonn/deployable) - Ready-to-deploy static web app template built with Hyperapp.
 * [Linkcast](https://github.com/ajaxtown/linkcast) - A chrome extensions built with Hyperapp to share links in groups and socialize with offline capability.

+# V2

+These resources below only apply to V2 of Hyperapp.

+## Boilerplates V2

+* [bonniss/hyparcel](https://github.com/bonniss/hyparcel) - Hyperapp v2 + TailwindCSS + Parcel boilerplate, with PurgeCSS intergrated in production.